Quick Answer

 Most leases won’t let you change locks or install permanent fixtures.
 That’s fine.
 Portable door reinforcement bars, travel door locks, and battery-powered door alarms all work without modifications and cost under $30.
 Window security film — a clear adhesive sheet that holds glass together on impact — applies like a screen protector and peels off when you move.
 Landlords generally won’t even notice it.

-This one’s critical.
 Find out where your building’s water shutoff valve, gas shutoff, and electrical panel are located.
 Know every stairwell exit — not just the one you normally use.
 If you’re above the 6th floor, understand that fire department ladders typically only reach that high.
-Your evacuation plan above that line is the stairwell, period.
+Your evacuation plan above that line is the stairwell.
+Period.

 Coordinate With Building Management